Sleeping in Airports

 7. Check out Edinburgh

 Once at Waverley Bridge, stroll to the Princes Street Gardens for lush park space at the foot of Edinburgh Castle.
-You’ll want at least two hours dedicated to touring the Castle itself, since you’ll be snapping pictures along the way.
+You’ll want at least two hours dedicated to touring the Castle itself since you’ll be snapping pictures along the way.
 Duck into the free Scottish National Gallery if you need to hide from sudden rains.
 Nearby, stroll amidst the college students at the University of Edinburgh.
-Warm up with a local scotch at any of the pubs that line the Royal Mile.
-Or, simply spend your layover wandering through the charming streets and alleyways, past pubs, cafes, shops, and art galleries.
+Warm up with a local scotch at any pubs that line the Royal Mile.
+Or, spend your layover wandering through the charming streets and alleyways, past pubs, cafes, shops, and art galleries.

 8. Get Connected